PIECES OF PAPER

 This makes perfect sense, there are many wealthy people who are extremely unhappy, money certainly does not come with a guarantee you will enjoy or have a good life.
 The road to riches can be exciting, but once you have the trappings that money brings to your life - its quite easy to to lose the feeling that life is rewarding

 Take a long look at what you have around you.
 Understand what is really important to you.
 If you think the answer is still money...try looking past today's problems.
 Imagine a world without money, where you had to do something which allowed you to eat and live, the only condition is you must love the thing you do...what would that thing be?

 The path to living a wealthy life begins by asking yourself who you really want to be.
-Being truthful with yourself, and taking the time to consider what kind of person you could become, when you are living that life...
+Being truthful, and taking the time to consider what kind of person you could become, when you are living that life...

 See obstacles in front of you as challenges, there will be many!
 Find answers, be creative, if you really want to make it happen and you have good intention, you will find a way